AIMS AND OBJECTIVES

 None of these are natural events, though they are cast as such, but rather disasters by design, consequences of the ways in which cities have been imagined and built.

-In responding to these conditions, the project will take shape within a political ecology framework that will challenge the concept of climate change adaption and replace it with the concept of climate co-production (Taylor 2014).
+In responding to these conditions, the project took shape within a political ecology framework that challenged the concept of climate change adaption and replaced it with the concept of climate co-production (Taylor 2014).
 Adaption, understood as “a process of adjustment of social, environmental and economic systems so as to alleviate the actual and anticipated adverse effects of climate change” (IPCC 2001 in Taylor 2014: 50), perpetuates a deeply embedded dichotomy between society and climate as separate bounded domains stacked up against one another.
 This contradicts the basic premise of anthropogenic understandings of climate change, that human agency is inextricably bound up with it across multiple scales (Head and Gibson 2012).
 Humans do not simply adapt to climate change, they actively produce it.

-From this follows the project’s novel proposition: to take up what it means for the spatial design disciplines and environmental humanities to think about the changing monsoon, not as something to climate-proof against, but as something to co-design buildings, infrastructure, cities and territory with.
-This will go beyond familiar socio-spatial categories of urban form dominated by terra firma and instead introduce the idea of cities as fluid, watery, seasonally variable sites of contestation and negotiation between people, animals, plants, land, sea and air.
-Interactions between the monsoon, the earth, human and non-human agency will become a resource for new agendas for design.
+From this followed the project’s novel proposition: to take up what it means for the spatial design disciplines and environmental humanities to think about the changing monsoon, not as something to climate-proof against, but as something to co-design buildings, infrastructure, cities and territory with.
+This went beyond familiar socio-spatial categories of urban form dominated by terra firma and instead introduce the idea of cities as fluid, watery, seasonally variable sites of contestation and negotiation between people, animals, plants, land, sea and air.
+Interactions between the monsoon, the earth, human and non-human agency became a resource for new agendas for design.
 How is design transformed if no longer thought of as an exclusive capacity of human agency, but something shared with the material energies of the earth system?

-The research will be driven by the following research questions:
+The research was be driven by the following research questions:

 - What is the monsoon?
 How does it operate?
 How is it known, by whom and for what purposes